 Contractors should know how important it is to develop relationships with their clients.
 Many projects that contractors oversee, such as building a home or office, will be deeply personal and important to the client.
 You must develop a healthy working relationship early on as the business owner.

-Know the Legal Requirements as a General Contractor
+Know the Legal Requirements on How to Become a General Contractor

 The construction industry is a dangerous field and often requires heightened insurance and hazard protections for contractors.
 You will need to know the exact legal requirements to meet if you want to run a general contracting business.Insurance Policies